RicardoGrayson/Clustering-Antarctic-Penguin-Species/README.md

 ### Data Analysis

-The data approximates a roughly normal distribution for its numerical columns, but there are two significant outliers for 'flipper_lenght_mm'.
+The data approximates a roughly normal distribution for its numerical columns, but there are two significant outliers for 'flipper_length_mm'.
 In addition, the scale of the 'body_mass_g' is vastly different from the other features and needs to be scaled so it doesn't affect the classification algorithm in the machine learning model disproportionately.

 ```python
 fig,axes=plt.subplots(4,1,figsize=(10,15))